Skip to main content

 Lastly, we must add our newly created components to our Home story.
 For this tutorial, we are going to match the components to match our code base but with Stoyblok we are free to add new components if needed.

-Create Storyblok components in our project
+Section titled Create Storyblok components in our project Create Storyblok components in our project

 Next, we must create the following components in our Next.js project and reference these components in the _app.txs file.
 Let's create a new folder named storyblok inside the site folder and create the following files.